sahalmohamed1-lab/Module-two-project/README.md

 # Module-two-project
-A project on a study planner
+> A project on a website used to access information about Fc Bayern e.g fixtures, standings and player details